malabikasen/todolist/README.md

 ## Technology Stack

-I used the MERN stack (without react, for now) to build my Single Page Application (SPA).
+I used the MERN stack (without React, for now) to build my Single Page Application (SPA).
 For those who are not well-versed with the acronym, MERN stands for Mongo DB, Express, React and Node.js.

 The application uses Express to create a RESTful API which would help with the CRUD operations.
 Mongo DB was used as a database to persist the tasks.
 Node.js was used to serve the application on the internet.

+## Architecture

+The architecture of my application can be explained with the help of the below diagram -